Important Information

 available for these variants is representative of the range of

-be rationalized in the updated clinical evaluation report.
+technical differences will be rationalized in the updated clinical

 Summary of Clinical Data from Pre-Market Investigations (if